 hard clipped In hard clipped reads, part of the sequence has been removed prior to alignment.
-That only a subsequence is aligend might be recorded in the cigar alignment, but the removed sequence will not be part of the alignment record, in contrast to soft clipped reads. pileup Pileup
+That only a subsequence is aligned might be recorded in the cigar alignment, but the removed sequence will not be part of the alignment record, in contrast to soft clipped reads.

+pileup Pileup

-Reference Synonym for contig
+reference Synonym for contig.

-- region A genomic region, stated relative to a reference sequence.
-A region consists of reference name ('chr1'), start (10000), and end (20000).
+region A genomic region, stated relative to a reference sequence.
+A region consists of reference name ('chr1'), start (15000), and end (20000).
 Start and end can be omitted for regions spanning a whole chromosome.
 If end is missing, the region will span from start to the end of the chromosome.
+Within pysam, coordinates are 0-based half-open intervals, i.e., the first base of the reference sequence is numbered zero; and the base at position start is part of the interval, but the base at end is not.

+When a region is written as a single string using samtools-compatible notation, e.g., 'chr1:15001-20000', the string's coordinates instead represent a 1-based closed interval, i.e., both (1-based) positions 15,001 and 20,000 are part of the interval.
+(This example denotes the same 5,000-base region as the example in the previous paragraph.)

-Within pysam, coordinates are 0-based, half-open intervals, i.e., the position 10,000 is part of the interval, but 20,000 is not.
-An exception are samtools compatible region strings such as 'chr1:10000-20000', which are closed, i.e., both positions 10,000 and 20,000 are part of the interval. - SAM A textual format for storing genomic alignment information. - sam file A file containing aligned reads.
-The sam file can either be a BAM file or a TAM file. - samtools The samtools package.
+SAM A textual format for storing genomic alignment information.

+sam file A file containing aligned reads.
+The sam file can either be a BAM file or a TAM file.